Serving God and the Dear Neighbor without Distinction

 Together, and thanks to your incredible and sustained generosity, we are making a difference from urban neighborhoods in Pittsburgh to river towns along the Allegheny and Ohio Rivers to rural areas near our Congregation’s first convent in Ebensburg, Pennsylvania.

 Local garden groups are invited to apply for grants ranging from $250 up to $1,000 to help meet the needs of their community.
 Funding may be used for plants, seed, soil, tools or infrastructure to better equip volunteer gardeners to accomplish their goals.
 The grants are funded, in part, from the proceeds of Faith.
 Field.
-Feast., the annual farm-to-table dinner held on our grounds each fall.
+Feast., the annual farm-to-table dinner held each fall.

 In 2023, our garden partners: